samirosman/squircleart.github.io/_posts/2017-02-26-normal-map-generation.md

 ### Backward Finite Difference

-the Backward finite difference is very similar to the forward one, but it sample the point before the point and not the one after it and so equation $\eqref{7}$ becomes:
+The Backward finite difference is very similar to the forward one, but it sample the point before the point and not the one after it and so equation $\eqref{7}$ becomes:

 $$\begin{equation}
 \frac{\partial F}{\partial x} = F(x-1) - F(x) \label{8}